parallelchain-io/prfcs/PRFCS/prfc-1.md

     decimals: u8,

     // ‘Supply’ here means the sum of token balances over *all* addresses at any given point in time.
-    // Total supply may increase, for example, when new tokens are minted, or decrease, for example,
-    // when tokens are burned.
+    // Total supply may increase when new tokens are minted, or decrease when tokens are burned.
     total_supply: u64
 }
 ```